 In June 2009 we were awarded a three-year contract from the City of Phoenix Public Transit Department to supply the City of Phoenix's Valley Metro Transit Fleet with LNG to power its fleet of over 400 LNG buses.
 When the new contract takes effect on July 1, 2009, we anticipate that we will begin delivering approximately 6 million GGEs of LNG fuel annually to three fueling sites.
 The City of Tempe (Tempe Transit) has also approved the re-award to us of a three-year contract to supply LNG fuel to the City of Tempe's LNG bus fleet pursuant to our new agreement with the City of Phoenix.
 We anticipate that we will continue to deliver approximately 2 million GGEs of LNG fuel annually to the City of Tempe.
-We have supplied the City of Tempe with LNG fuel since 2003.
+We have supplied the City of Tempe with LNG fuel since 1998.
 On April 28, 2009, we purchased certain natural gas futures contracts to attempt to hedge our exposure to cash flow variability related to the fixed-price component of these contracts.
-We will try to qualify the futures contracts for hedge accounting standards No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended (SFAS No. 133), however, there is no assurance that they will qualify for such accounting treatment.
-As a result, if the futures contracts do not qualify for hedge accounting, we will be required to record directly in our statement of operations any changes in the fair market value of these contracts that may occur from April 28, 2009 through the earlier to occur of (1) success in qualifying the futures contracts for hedge accounting under SFAS No. 133, or (2) the sale of the futures contracts.
-Until such time as the futures contracts qualify for hedge accounting as cash flow hedges under SFAS No. 133, an increase or decrease of 10% in the weighted average price of the futures contracts would result in a gain or loss, respectively, of approximately \$1.8 million in the fair market value of the futures contracts.
+We will try to qualify the futures contracts for hedge accounting as cash flow hedges under Statement of Financial Accounting Iterationations for Derivative Instruments and Hedging Activities, as amended (SFAS No. 133), however, there is no assurance that they will qualify for such accounting treatment.
+As a result, if the futures contracts do not qualify for hedge accounting, we will be required to record directly in our statement of operations any changes in the fair market value of these contracts.
+Until such time as the futures contracts qualify for hedge accounting as cash flow hedges under SFAS No. 133, or (2) the sale of the futures contracts.
+Until such time as the futures contracts qualify for hedge accounting as cash flow hedges under SFAS No. 133, an increase of 10% in the weighted average price of the futures contracts would result in a gain or loss, respectively, of approximately \$1.8 million in the fair market value of the futures contracts.